-Children learn to associate science with men at early ages.
-As Girls in Science Day approaches (Saturday, 11 February), educators and carers can do something about that, writes guest blogger Kirsty Costa, from Cool Australia.
+National Science Week is next week (15-23 August) and this blog highlights women in science.
+Kirsty Costa, from Cool Australia, says children learn to associate science with men from an early age, and educators and families can do something about that.
 Read on for more and see the links below to Cool Australia’s free early childhood science resources, along with other science tips to help you mark the day.

 What do children depict when asked to draw a scientist?
 Image: Yewhoenter CC BY_SA

 Only 16 per cent of the people qualified to work in Science, Technology, Engineering and Maths (STEM) in Australia are women.
 This should come as no surprise—most people think ‘man’ when they think ‘scientist’.
 Using data from nearly 350,000 people in 66 nations, psychology researcher David Miller found that this stereotype exists across the world.
 It affects how female scientists are treated as well as the attitudes of children towards science.

 Half of the brightest minds in Australia are not helping us better understand our world and solve major problems through science.
 That’s why 11 February is the International Day of Women and Girls in Science.
 This day recognises the important role that women and girls play in science, helping society to embrace its full human potential.